Ornamental Pineapple Plant Indoor Care and Propagation: Ananas Bromeliad Care

 Feeding

-Feed Ornamental Pineapple with a liquid fertilizer (foliar feed) every 2 weeks during the growing season.
+Feed your Ornamental Pineapple with a liquid fertilizer (foliar feed) every 2 weeks during the growing season.

-Do not feed during the cold season as growth is minimal and it can lead to fertilizer burn and eventual death of the plant.
+Do not feed in the cold season as growth is minimal and it can lead to fertilizer burn which is indicated by reduced growth and brown leaf tips.

 Repotting

-Pot the Ananas Bromeliads in a shallow, heavy pot to prevent it from toppling over as it can become top-heavy and provide support to help keep it upright.
-Check out these Ceramic Plant Pots with Drainage Holes and Saucer on Amazon.
+Pot the Ananas Bromeliads in a shallow, heavy pot to prevent it from toppling over as it can become top-heavy.
+In addition provide support to help keep it upright.
+Check out these Ceramic Pots with Drainage Holes and Saucer on Amazon.

 Pruning

-Pruning Ornamental Pineapple involves removal of dead leaves to keep the plant neat and tidy and to allow adequate room for the new plants (pups) to grow.
+Pruning Ornamental Pineapples involves removal of dead leaves to keep the plant neat and tidy and to allow adequate room for the new plants (pups) to grow.

 Propagation